Links on Android Authority may earn us a commission. Learn more.

 - Dimensions: 208 x 137 x 33 mm, 1,450g

 The Crave PowerPack comes with a 50000mAh battery that can charge computers and mobile devices alike.
 It has a max output of 100W with one of its USB-C ports, while the second can handle 60W.
-Meanwhile, both USB-A ports come with Quick Charge 3.0 support for fast charging.
+Meanwhile, both USB-A ports have Quick Charge 3.0 support for fast charging.
 This is easily one of the best 50000mAh power bank options, but the price is getting higher.

 Need less?: The best 10000mAh power banks you can buy